Become a leader and make a difference in library and information studies.

 - Information Specialist

 - Metadata Specialist

 - Information Scientist

-The nationally-ranked MLIS is fully accredited by the American Library Association (ALA) and our School Library Media program is approved by the Council for the Accreditation of Educator Preparation (CAEP) and the Rhode Island Department of Education (RIDE).
+The nationally-ranked MLIS is fully accredited by the American Library Association (ALA) and our School Library Media program is also accredited by the Association for Advancing Quality in Educator Preparation and certified by the Rhode Island Department of Education (RIDE).